Craig44/SpatialSablefishAssessment/README.md

 # Install
-To install this R package run the following command.
-Before installing, it is advised to check that the R package is passing all unit-tests.
+Before installing, it is advised to check that the R package is passing all unit-tests and you have Rtools correctly installed [(see here)](https://cran.r-project.org/bin/windows/Rtools/).
+It is advised that you have TMB installed before attempting to install this package.
+In addition to installing TMB, make sure you can compile a TMB example model i.e., `TMB::compile(file = system.file("examples", "simple.cpp",package = "TMB"))`.
+Once TMB is installed and you can compile an a model, you should be able to install this package following

 ```r
 devtools::install_github("Craig44/SpatialSablefishAssessment")